 Montgomery ISD is governed by an elected seven member board.
 Individual trustees, serving without pay, are elected for three-year terms on a rotating basis.
-Elections are held on the second Saturday in May annually.
+Elections are held on the first Saturday in May annually.
 Although elected to numbered positions, trustees represent the District as a whole, not specific geographic areas.

 The seven member board, while composed of individuals, acts officially only as a group.
 No member or group of members acts in the name of the Board unless authorized by the Board.
 A majority of the Board constitutes a quorum for the transaction of business.